-You create a trusting and reciprocal atmosphere by assisting employees in investing in their networks.
-Employees are more likely to respond positively if you urge them to tap into their networks on behalf of the organisation.
+How could you develop employee networks?
+You should create a trusting atmosphere by assisting employees in investing in their networks.
+Employees are more likely to respond positively if you urge them to tap into their networks for the organisation.

 How to get market first-hand information by building and using employee networks?